FabianGM/Alset-Magazine-subscription/README.md

 ---
 ![alt text](img/db_new.png)

-more descriptions can be added if desired
+more descriptions can be added if needed

 ---
 ## Missing items